 Though these Montessori language activities, and Montessori language materials are a great addition to your child’s language development, YOU are your child’s greatest language material throughout their early years.

-Author: Sophie is a young mum living in an isolated Indigenous Australian community and works for a charity managing a Montessori toddler program.
+Author: Sophie is a young mum in Australia working for a charity managing a Montessori toddler program.
 Sophie’s blog, Remote Rainforest Mum is all about making Montessori principles approachable and realistic for busy, everyday families.
 Follow her on Pinterest for more inspiration.